Maximal steady-state entanglement in autonomous quantum thermal machines: Results

-\textit{Current at ideal operation.---} The steady state $\ket{\Psi_{\text{ss}}}$ has a peculiar property by virtue of the third qubit always being in the ground state, regardless of the couplings.
+The average energy current, $J$, can be defined as the average rate of energy exchange between the system and reservoirs.
+Here, the energy current from reservoir $j$ into the system takes the form \cite{Pottsnotes},{

+In our convention, the heat flow from a reservoir to a qubit is positive, while the other way round is negative.
+Therefore, currents from the high bias and low bias reservoirs have opposite signs and the average current can be naturally defined as} $J(t)\coloneqq \left(Q_1(t) -Q_3(t)\right)/2$.

 Since at long times, the third qubit is completely depopulated, no excitation can travel into the right reservoir.
 Moreover, due to the large chemical potential, no excitation can travel back into the left reservoir.
-As a result, there cannot be any current between the reservoirs in the steady state despite the machine being heavily out-of-equilibrium.
-Therefore, $\ket{\Psi_{\text{ss}}}$ is a dark or non-conducting steady-state of the machine.
+As a result, there cannot be any current between the system and reservoirs in the steady state despite the reservoirs being heavily out-of-equilibrium with each other.
+Therefore, $\ket{\Psi_{\text{ss}}}$ is a dark or non-conducting steady-state of the machine, similar to the works \cite{EmaryPRB2007, WrzesniewskiPRB2018}.

-In Fig. \ref{fig:transient}(a), we plot the energy current as a function of time with the three qubits initially in the ground state $\ket{000}$.
-Under the limits \eqref{eq:lim}, the average energy current can be defined as $J(t)\coloneqq \left(Q_1(t) -Q_3(t)\right)/2$ with,
+In Fig. \ref{fig:transient} (a), we plot the energy current as a function of time with the three qubits initially in the ground state $\ket{000}$.
+This is merely a relevant example, since the steady-state \eqref{eq:ss} holds for any choice of initial state.
 As expected, we find that that the initially non-zero energy current drops to zero.
 We note that a deviation from the ideal limits \eqref{eq:lim} drives the system to a mixed ``bright'' steady state exhibiting a non-zero energy current.
 However, this state can still be considerably entangled, as discussed below.

-The steady state in Eq. \eqref{eq:ss} may remind the reader of the formation of dark states through coherent population trapping in lambda systems \cite{Lambropoulos2007}.
-Indeed, in the absence of dissipation, $\ket{\Psi_{\text{ss}}}$ is a time-independent solution of the Schr\"odinger equation for the three levels $\ket{100}$, $\ket{010}$ and $\ket{001}$.
+We remark that in the absence of dissipation, $\ket{\Psi_{\text{ss}}}$ is a time-independent solution of the Schr\"odinger equation for the three levels $\ket{100}$, $\ket{010}$ and $\ket{001}$.
 Therefore, these states effectively form a lambda system with the couplings $g_{13}$ and $g_{23}$ playing the role of Rabi frequencies of a probe field.
-The three-qubit state is coherently trapped between the states $\ket{010}$ and $\ket{100}$ with coefficients determined by the couplings.
+The three-qubit state is coherently trapped \cite{Lambropoulos2007} between the states $\ket{010}$ and $\ket{100}$ with coefficients determined by the couplings.